 The same is required where the hot water cylinder is concerned.
-If existing hot water cylinder was previously heated by a gas or oil boiler, this will also need upgrading to one with a larger internal coil suitable for the heatpumps lower water temperature.
+If the existing hot water cylinder was previously heated from a gas or oil boiler, this will also need upgrading to a type with a larger internal coil, suitable for the heatpumps lower water temperature.
 The heatpump will naturally heat the water in the cylinder to around 55Deg c with no additional back up.

 Please Note: All ground source heatpumps are fitted with a 3kw element (like an immersion heater).
 This is generally used for pasteurisation (Legionella protection) whereby the water in the cylinder is taken up to 60Deg c and held for a period of time (generally up to an hour) before switching off.

 Finally, is there sufficient space to site the internal ground source heatpump components.
 The heatpump is the physical size of a fridge freezer and most installations have a buffer cylinder fitted alongside the heatpump and the cylinder sited next to the buffer.
 Ideally a minimum space of 1500mm x 600mm is required to house all equipment, although it is possible to separate if insufficient space is available.